 As a photographer, I enjoy shooting colorful landscapes in the mid-Atlantic region.
 When I shoot, I shoot with the goal of producing fine art prints that I would be proud to hang in my home or in my office.
 I tend to prefer sunrises and scenic shots with lots of color and drama.
 See some of my favorites here.

 As a public interest attorney, I work in the U.S. Senate Office of the Legislative Counsel.
-I am a nonpartisan attorney and I draft legislation on behalf of Senators and committees on matters relating to national security, veterans benefits, and consumer protection.
+I am a nonpartisan attorney and I draft legislation on behalf of Senators and committees on matters relating to national security, veterans benefits, and science.
 I find my work both challenging and rewarding.

 As for being a father, my wife and I are the parents of two awesome little boys, who make getting up for sunrise an extra challenge.
-My older son, who is now almost 4, enjoys following me around with his own little point-and-shoot camera.
+My older son, who is now 7, enjoys following me around with his own little point-and-shoot camera.
 My boys are lots of fun.

 A little more background: A native of Central California, I grew up surrounded by farming and the Sierras.
 I spent significant time in Boston, where I studied at MIT and later worked as a consultant at Deloitte.
 I also spent time in Wisconsin, where I attended law school, and the Republic of Moldova, where I served for two years as a small-business development volunteer in the U.S. Peace Corps.